isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

  “Their ahes weren’t supposed to be buried in their graves in their hometowns?”

  “No, they weren’t.
 They were not allowed to return to their hometowns even after they died.
 They keep more than 3600 ahes here.
-A group of urns, more than 23000, are wandering around the Hansen’s disease sanatoriums all over the country, weeping.
+A group of urns, more than 23000, are wandering around the Hansen’s disease sanatoriums all over the country, weeping."

 “...”